Where to Stay in Granada First Time: Best Areas

 The ZaidĂn Rock Festival is a famous festival hosted in Zadin, marking the end of summer.

-Best places to stay in Zaidin:
+Best places to stay in Granada’s Zaidin:

 🔍 FIND BEST HOTELS IN ZAIDIN

-9. Genil and Bola De Oro, peace and quiet barrio to stay in Granada
+9. Genil and Bola De Oro

 The main drawback of this quiet region of Genil is that it lies a little further from the center of Granada than the others do.
 However, that’s the very reason for one of its most attractive qualities. it is located near the Genil River and wraps all the way around the Alhambra.